A nonconservative kinetic model under the action of an external force field for modeling the medical treatment of autoimmune response: Introduction

-The kinetic setting presented above turns out to be suitably applicable to autoimmune response in presence of medical treatment.
-To build our model, we refer to the one for autoimmunity without external fields, proposed in \cite{ramos2019kinetic}.
-This model involves three populations of cells: self-antigen presenting cells (SAPCs), self-reactive T-cells (SRTCs) and immunosuppressive cells (ISCs).
-The main process underlying autoimmune disorders is the fact that naive lymphocytes (as T-cells or B-cells) , able to react against antigens presented by cells of the human body, are not suppressed during thymic maturation (negative selection), as it would happen in healthy patients.
-Consequently, they manage to reach peripheral lymphoid tissues and became activated once they encounter self cells presenting their cognate antigen.
+The main process underlying autoimmune disorders is the fact that naive lymphocytes (as T-cells or B-cells), able to react against antigens presented by cells of the human body, are not suppressed during thymic maturation (negative selection), as would happen in healthy patients.
+Consequently, they manage to reach peripheral lymphoid tissues and become activated once they encounter self-cells presenting their cognate antigen.
 This leads to an inflammation of target tissue and cytokines production, that stimulate activation and proliferation of self-reactive lymphocytes, starting the autoimmune cascade.
-On the other hand, migration of self-reactive lymphocytes in peripheral tissues is possible also in healthy patients \citep{danke2004autoreactive}.
-Therefore, populations of ISCs, as regulatory T lymphocytes (Tregs) and natural killer cells, have the task to inhibit or induce apoptosis of SAPCs and SRTCs.
-The model presented in \cite{ramos2019kinetic} has been extended in \cite{della2022mathematical}, including also an external factor, i.e. a constant input of SAPCs due to environmental agents or unhealthy habits.
-It is worth noticing that binary encounters between two populations of cells may be conservative, proliferative or destructive (see \cite{della2022mathematical, ramos2019kinetic} and references therein).
-Specifically, in the conservative case, cells change their internal activity, still remaining in the same functional subsystem.
+On the other hand, migration of self-reactive lymphocytes in peripheral tissues is possible also in healthy patients, \cite{danke2004autoreactive}.
+Therefore, populations of ISCs, such as regulatory T lymphocytes (Tregs) and natural killer cells, have the task of inhibiting or inducing apoptosis of self-antigen presenting cells and self-reactive lymphocytes.